-Hawthorne and Lotz Contract Law Casebook (1994), Juta: Cape Town.
+Hawthorne and Pretorius Contract Law Casebook (2010) 3rd edition, Juta: Cape Town.

 Occasionally, students will be referred to pertinent Journal articles on aspects of the course content.
 These may also be found in the Library.

 Students are strongly advised to utilise these resources in the course of their studies.